Chris56974/Pethreon/README.md

 # Design Doc

-[This app](https://github.com/Chris56974/WeiBuddies) is an adaptation of [Pethreon](https://github.com/s-tikhomirov/pethreon/blob/master/pethreon.sol).
+[This app](https://github.com/Chris56974/WeiBuddies) is an implementation of Sergei Tikhomirov's [Pethreon](https://github.com/s-tikhomirov/pethreon/blob/master/pethreon.sol) smart contract.
 I intend to make some changes and give it a React frontend.

 ## Hardhat